humblescientist/humblescientist.github.io/_posts/2020-10-18-coronavirus_origins.md

 ### Pre-Covid-19 outbreak

+30th October 2013 [Isolation and characterization of a bat SARS-like coronavirus that uses the ACE2 receptor](https://www.nature.com/articles/nature12711), Xing-Yi Ge et al. (incl.
+Zheng-Li Shi).
+"Here we report whole-genome sequences of two novel bat coronaviruses from Chinese horseshoe bats (family: Rhinolophidae) in Yunnan, China: RsSHC014 and Rs3367.
+These viruses are far more closely related to SARS-CoV than any previously identified bat coronaviruses, particularly in the receptor binding domain of the spike protein.
+Most importantly, we report the first recorded isolation of a live SL-CoV (bat SL-CoV-WIV1) from bat faecal samples in Vero E6 cells, which has typical coronavirus morphology, 99.9% sequence identity to Rs3367 and uses ACE2 from humans, civets and Chinese horseshoe bats for cell entry."

 End 2014.
 [Wuhan Institute of Virology](https://en.wikipedia.org/wiki/Wuhan_Institute_of_Virology), [(WIV)](https://www.nature.com/news/inside-the-chinese-lab-poised-to-study-world-s-most-dangerous-pathogens-1.21487) , mainland China's first biosafety level 4 (BSL–4) laboratory opened.
 Located in Jiangxia District, Wuhan, Hubei, the institute has been an active research center for the study of coronaviruses, and is a world leader in their study.

 February 2016.
 [Coexistence of multiple coronaviruses in several bat colonies in an abandoned mineshaft](https://www.virosin.org/fileZGBDX/journal/article/vs/2016/1/PDF/VS12250-016-3713-9.pdf) paper published by Dr. Shi Zhengli's team.
 This paper includes details of the RaBtCoV/4991 betacoronavirus sequence.
 Only a 440-bp segment of RdRp of the RaBtCoV/4991 coronavirus was sequenced, and the genome was not published.